Ridge Vents: A Guide to Essential Roof Ventilation

 Better Indoor Air Quality

-Not only do ridge vents expel hot air and moisture, but they also allow fresh air to circulate throughout your attic, leading to better overall air quality in your home.
+Ridge vents expel hot air and moisture and allow fresh air to circulate throughout your attic, leading to better overall air quality in your home.
 This can be especially beneficial for people with allergies or respiratory problems.

 Ease of Installation and Maintenance